pryme/PVT-app/src/notes_and_todo.md

 * Evaluate effect of clamscan running concurrently
 * Gaming mouse? (check prices of gaming mice)a
 * Does "reset all" restore default settings?
 Should it?

+# Thoughts on saving settings
+* Should I change the model for settings?
+Currently the settings object has 4 properties (testDuration, maxWait, validThresh, lapseThresh).
+* Certainly arguable that at least the last 3 props should not routinely be available for user adjustment.
+* So maybe a better model is:
+    * Have the app always start with fixed default settings, optimized by the developer.
+    * Allow adjustment of these settings during a session (until page reloads).
+This will be primarily for development use.
+    * Don't save the set of settings with a user in LS.
+The last 3 properties and the actual test duration are saved in test results anyway, so it seems rather pointless to save them as a characteristic of a user.

 # Thoughts on saving data
 ## Summarized data